tomjaguarpaw/H2/posts/how-i-use-dante.md

   :init
   (add-hook 'haskell-mode-hook 'flycheck-mode)
   (add-hook 'haskell-mode-hook 'dante-mode)
-  )
+  :config
+  (flycheck-add-next-checker 'haskell-dante '(info . haskell-hlint)) )
 ```

-  (These are the default install commands from the
+  These are the default install commands from the
   [dante](https://github.com/jyp/dante#installation) and
   [attrap](https://github.com/jyp/attrap#attrap-emacs-mode-to-fix-the-flycheck-error-at-point)
   installation guides, adapted to use `straight.el` and slightly
-  simplified.)
+  simplified.
+Additionally I have configured HLint messages at the
+  "info" level and in a simpler way than appears in the dante README.

 ## Dante's features